DPDK/dpdk/doc/guides/prog_guide/intel_dpdk_xen_based_packet_switch_sol.rst

 MAC address, device state, and so on.
 XenStore is an information storage space shared between domains, see further information on XenStore below.

-The front end PMD can be found in the Intel® DPDK directory lib/ librte_pmd_xenvirt and back end example in examples/vhost_xen.
+The front end PMD can be found in the DPDK directory lib/ librte_pmd_xenvirt and back end example in examples/vhost_xen.

 The PMD front end and switching back end use shared Virtio RX/TX rings as para- virtualized interface.
 The Virtio ring is created by the front end, and Grant table references for the ring are passed to host.
 The switching back end maps those grant table references and creates shared rings in a mapped address space.

-The following diagram describes the functionality of the Intel® DPDK Xen Packet- Switching Solution.
+The following diagram describes the functionality of the DPDK Xen Packet- Switching Solution.

 .. image35_png has been renamed